vsicurella/SuperVirtualKeyboard/README.md

     - No modifiers will paint all keys of the same scale degree
     - Shift will paint all belonging to the same mode
     - Control will only paint the clicked key.
+    - Right-clicking, with respective modifiers, resets the key to either the default mode or degree color.

+  - Save and load your custom scales and key colors!

 TO DO: